-The scale of the economic opportunity for the North was set out in the Northern Powerhouse Independent Economic Review, which includes a bold vision of economic transformation for the North that will rebalance the UK economy and increase international competitiveness.
-It concluded that improving economic performance in the North could bring the following significant benefits to the UK economy by 2050:

-- £97 billion (15%) increase in GVA.
+The scale of the economic opportunity for the North was East-West road connectivity is a significant barrier for future set out in the Northern Powerhouse Independent Economic growth in the North, and a key constraint to agglomeration Review, which includes a bold vision of economic and transforming the North's economy.
+Currently the M62 is transformation for the North that will rebalance the UK the only motorway standard East-West road link across the economy and increase international competitiveness.
+It Pennines between Derby in the Midlands and Edinburah concluded that improving economic performance in the in Scotland.
+Other major arteries, including the M1, M6 and North could bring the following significant benefits to the UK M56 corridors, are also already heavily congested and economy by 2050: are acting as major barriers to transforming the • £97 billion (15%) increase in GVA.
+North's economy.

-- 850,000 additional jobs.

-- 4% higher productivity than in a 'business as usual' scenario.
+- 850,000 additional jobs. - 4% higher productivity than in a 'business as usual' scenario.